Austin Forkner: Professional career

 Forkner's 2023 AMA Supercross Championship ended at the first round of the 250SX West class, tangling with two other riders and sustaining several knee injuries as well as a broken bone in his hand from the ensuing crash.
 This took him out for the remainder of the supercross season and the first half of the 2023 AMA National Motocross Championship.
 A fourth overall at the penultimate round of the motocross series was his highlight of the season.
 He swapped to the 250SX East class for the 2024 AMA Supercross Championship, starting off in the best possible way by winning the opening round.
 At the second round, Forkner was fastest on track and had a clear lead in the final when he had a brutal crash that saw him sustain an injury to his spine and scapula.
 As with previous years, this saw him miss the remainder of the supercross season as well as the summer motocross season.

 Following the conclusion of the 2024 season, it was announced that Forkner would leave Kawasaki and compete for a different manufacturer for the first time in his career.
 The 2025 SuperMotocross World Championship season would see him join the Triumph Factory Racing Team and compete in the 250SX East class.
 The move would see Forkner complete a full supercross season for the first time in his career, although he did not challenge for any race wins or podiums throughout the championship, eventually finishing eleventh in the final standings.
 He had a similarly quiet season in the 2025 AMA National Motocross Championship, with fifth overall at the Washougal round being by far his best result.
-After finishing a strong fifth in the first play off round of the 2025 SuperMotocross World Championship, Forkner missed the other two rounds due to a knee injury.
+After finishing a strong fifth in the first playoff round of the 2025 SuperMotocross World Championship, Forkner missed the other two rounds due to a knee injury.

+Forkner moved into the 450SX class for the first time in his career during the 2026 AMA Supercross Championship, piloting Triumph's new 450cc motorcycle alongside Jordon Smith.
+His debut season in the 450 class would only last three rounds, after a hand injury side-lined him for the rest of the championship.
+On July 7, 2026, Forkner announced his retirement from professional racing.